Wellington Pham, Ph.D.

 - Ph.D., University of Toledo, Toledo, Ohio (2000)

 - B.S., University of Toledo, Toledo, Ohio (1996)

 - Postdoc Fellow - UCLA Medical School, 2000-2001

 - Postdoc Fellow - Harvard Medical School, 2001-2005

-Our ongoing investigation emphasizes on cell therapy using a transgenic and preclinical mouse model.
-We have employed integrated nanotechnology-based platforms to achieve a multifunctional and multiplexed nanovaccine delivery system for cancer therapy.
-Aside from highlighting the contrast properties and carrier features available in nanotechnology, the overall goals of our studies are to (i) provide microanatomical and functional imaging feedback of the therapeutic process and (ii) realize an approach for longitudinal treatment and monitoring.
+Dr. Pham is presently investigating cell therapy using a transgenic and preclinical mouse model.
+To this point, he has used integrated, nanotechnology-based platforms to develop a multifunctional, multiplexed nanovaccine delivery system for use in cancer therapy.
+Aside from highlighting the contrast properties and carrier features available in nanotechnology, the overall goals of Dr. Pham's efforts are to (i) provide microanatomical and functional imaging feedback of the therapeutic process and (ii) realize an approach for longitudinal treatment and monitoring.

 - Richard McClure, Daijiro Yanagisawa, Donald Stec, Dave Abdollahian, Dmitry Koktysh, Dritan Xhillari, Rudolph Jaeger, Gregg Stanwood, Eduard Chekmenev, Ikuo Tooyama, John C. Gore and Wellington Pham.
 Inhalable Curcumin: Offering the potential for translation to imaging and treatment of Alzheimer's disease.
 2015.